WidoutSyntax/STL-cpp/README.md

 vec_5.clear(); // vec_5 is empty

 // accumulate - O(n) accumulate(first, last, sum)
-// this function returns sum all elements lying in range [first, last) with variable sum int sum = 0;
+// this function returns sum of all elements lying in range [first, last) with variable sum int sum = 0;
 cout<<accumulate(vec_1.begin(), vec_1.end(), sum); // this will print 400
 sum = 2;